 Master of Clinical and Translational Research Degree

-MS-CTR students have the opportunity to specialize in at least one of three areas of concentration: Mechanistic and Biomedical Research, Clinical Trials and Research, and Health Services & Community Engagement.
+MS-CTR students have the opportunity to specialize in at least one of four areas of concentration: Mechanistic and Biomedical Research, Clinical Trials and Research, Health Disparities & Community Engagement, and Regulatory Science.

 Joseph Verbalis, MD and Thomas Mellman, MD, Co-Directors of GHUCCTS: